tsumia51/Async-nhentai-scrapper/README.md

 # Async Nhentai scrapper

-A weirdo's first choice for a python project.If the read me seem small it's because i made it last minute.
+A weirdo's first choice for a python project.
+If the read me seem small it's because i made it last minute.
+And also i did not do any research on how github works.

+## Dependencies

+cloudScraper
+beautifulsoup
+requests
+Argparse

-## How to use
+### How to use

 1. Download Python
 2. Download this respository